Internship

 It is not possible to complete an internship at the DHLab itself, but this is possible at other locations within the university.
 However, in the interest of gaining external practical experience, the internship should be completed outside the university if feasible.

-Administrative remark
+Administrative remarks

 Please note: The internship appears on the transcript as "Internship: Title of internship".
 The choice of title is up to the student and should be as meaningful as possible.